virginrobotics/5-Stage-2.92-Ghz-CMOS-VCO/README.md

 ### About
 Following the [4:16 bottom up decoder](https://github.com/virginrobotics/bottomupdecoder_esim_ngspice), I got the oppurtunity compete in another hackathon - the Analog IC Design Hackathon SYNOPSYS IITH (VSD organized) , and the logical step was to design an analog circuit , hence the VCO.
 Voltage Controlled Oscillators , as the name suggests allow you to linearly tune the output frequency of an oscillator through a control voltage over a frequency range.
 VCOs are an integral component of PLL(Phase Locked Loop) systems.
 Most design challanges come in the form of choosing right w/l ratios, biasing, lowering Vdd/Vctrl and power.
-The VCO designed here was referenced from this [paper](https://www.researchgate.net/publication/333347988_Design_and_Analysis_of_Current_Starved_VCO_Targeting_SCL_180_nm_CMOS_Process), a few tweaks allowed a max output of 2.92 GHz.
+The VCO designed here was referenced from this [paper](https://www.researchgate.net/publication/333347988_Design_and_Analysis_of_Current_Starved_VCO_Targeting_SCL_180_nm_CMOS_Process), a few tweaks allowed a max output of 2.92 GHz albeit with very low amplitude.

 ![](images/vcolinear.png)